This post may contain affiliate links.

 Clean Dryer Vents

-Your dryer vent may seem insignificant, but it can pose a serious fire risk if neglected.
+Your dryer vent may seem insignificant, but if neglected, it can pose a serious fire risk.
 Lint buildup reduces efficiency and could possibly create a fire hazard.
-Once a month, clean the dryer vent.
+Clean the dryer vent once a month.

 Inspect Roof for Visible Damage